asanwar2/asif-anwar-portfolio/graduate-coursework/mushroom-classification/codes/README.md

 This work was part of the NUCL 575 graduate course and focused on comparing the performance of a custom CNN and a ResNet-18 model when trained on a dataset of four mushroom genera: **Amanita**, **Boletus**, **Cantharellus**, and **Morchella**.

+## Dataset Structure

+Download the dataset (from Kaggle) and organize it as:
+/data/
+/train/
+/amanita/
+/boletus/
+/cantharellus/
+/morchella/
+/test/
+/amanita/

 ## File Index

 | File Name                             | Description                                  |